-Hollowed-out lightbulbs: Instead of using a glass bong or pipe, some people who use crack will heat the drug using light bulbs.
+Instead of using a glass bong or pipe, some people will heat the drug using light bulbs.
 As a result of being heated via the bulb, the used light bulb most likely has scorch marks on the bottom.

-Aluminum cans: A typical household smoking device is an aluminum can, a soda or pop can with pin-sized holes in the depression, or a straw device inserted and sealed with tin foil.
+A typical household smoking device is an aluminum can, a soda or pop can.
+Pin-sized holes are punched into the depression, or a straw device inserted and sealed with tin foil.
 Other substances like marijuana may be used with this specific equipment.
 However, it does suggest drug usage of some kind, so it should not be disregarded.

 Needles and “cooking” equipment: One can inject crack.
-It will first be required to use “heating up” equipment, which is the same equipment used for IV heroin use, to transform the crack into a liquid solution.
+Firstly, “heating up” equipment is used.
+This is the same equipment used for IV heroin use, to transform the crack into a liquid solution.

 How Crack Cocaine Makes You Feel